home-assistant/home-assistant.io/source/_integrations/dlink.markdown

 Password: The default password is the PIN included on the configuration card or on the back of the unit.

 Use the legacy protocol in case the integration does not work.
 This enables limited support for legacy firmware protocols (Tested with v1.24, v1.26).
 Data such as power consumption will not be available.
-Temperature will also show freezing level.
+The temperature will also show a freezing level.